Knot surgery formulae for instanton Floer homology I: the main theorem: Integral surgery formulae

-\eprop \brem The exactness at the direct summand for the second exact sequence (the one involving $\wga_{\hat{\mu}}$) might not be so clear from Proposition \ref{prop: exactness at direct summand}.
-Explicitly, we apply the proposition to and set $n=-1,k_0=1$.
-Then by direct calculation. \erem
+\eprop \brem The exactness at the direct summand for the second exact sequence (the one involving $\sut{\mu}$) might not be as clear from Proposition \ref{prop: exactness at direct summand}.
+Explicitly, we apply the proposition to the dual knot $K^\p$ corresponding to $\Ga_{m+k}$ with framing $\lambda^\p=-\mu$ and $n=0,k_0=1$. \erem

-The remaining exactness at $\wga_{\mu}$ and $\boldsymbol{\ga}_{2\hat{\lambda}-(2m+2k-1)\hat{\mu}}$ in the second exact sequence in (\ref{eq: octahedral 3}) will also be proved by diagram chasing.
-Note that the second exact sequence is a generalization of (\ref{eq: intro, exact, 2}).
-We can construct the map $l^\p$ explicitly by the composition of bypass maps where the last equation follows from (\ref{eq: replacement}).
-By (\ref{eq: commutative diagram 1}), there exists $c_0\in\cstar$ so that The following proposition will be proved in Section \ref{subsec: second triangle} by diagram chasing.
+The exactness at $\sut{\mu}$ and $\sut{\frac{2m+2k-1}{2}}$ in the second exact sequence of (\ref{eq: octahedral 3}) will also be proved by diagram chasing.
+We can explicitly construct the map $l^\p$ by the composition of bypass maps where the last equation follows from Lemma \ref{lem: comm diag for n+1 to n} and the conventions in Section \ref{subsec Fixing the scalars}.
+The following proposition will be proved in Section \ref{subsec: second triangle} by diagram chasing.

 \bprop[] Suppose $l^\p$ is constructed as above.
 For any $c_1,c_2,c_3,c_4\in\cstar$, the following sequence is exact